 This Curriculum Handbook is designed to help your daughter plan her course of study for Years 11 and 12.
-It is important that subject selections are made in light of personal interests and future career goals.
+It is important that subject selections are made considering personal interests and future career goals.
 Students should choose carefully knowing that they are choosing their study program for two years.

-Members of staff are available to assist you and your daughter in making the right selections.
+Members of staff are available to assist you and your daughter in making good selections.
 Their advice is invaluable, as most have had experience assisting families in their choices over many years.

-Ultimately, success in senior studies is based on wise selection from subject choices and a positive approach to learning.
+Ultimately, success in senior studies is based on wise selection of subjects and a productive approach to learning.
 The latter involves good time management, focus and persistence.